 - Versatile (most homes or apartments have doorways)

 Some of the drawbacks include:

-- Not as sturdy as some other pull up bars
+- Not as sturdy as some other types of pull up bars

 - Relatively cheap construction (many manufacturers use plastic components)

 - Low hanging height, oftentimes requiring you to bend at the knees or hips

 - Limited space (you only have the width of the doorway in which to work)